cmoa/collection/README.md

 ##Usage Guidelines
-The dataset contains the data and metadata of approximately 27371 objects in the collection of [Carnegie Museum of Art](http://www.cmoa.org) in Pittsburgh, PA, USA.
+The dataset contains the data and metadata of approximately 27365 objects in the collection of [Carnegie Museum of Art](http://www.cmoa.org) and another approximately 58753 records from the Teenie Harris Archive in Pittsburgh, PA, USA.
 We are providing this data without restrictions for all to enjoy.
 We've got a few guidelines, but we've worked hard to make this dataset as open and explorable as possible.

 Please [contact us](mailto:webmaster@cmoa.org) if you have any questions.